AdobeDocs/experience-manager-screens.en/help/using/mobile-network.md

 >[!NOTE]
 >
->All information refers to the consumption of each device in the network requesting and downloading an internet source.
+>All information refers to the consumption of each device in the network requesting and downloading an Internet source.
 Each of those requests adds up and extend the Download Time.

 ![](/help/using/assets/download-times-mobile.png)